jrossi227/wf-docs/_includes/help/tags.md

 To add tags to one or more entities:

-1. To add tags to one or more entities:
 1. Open an entity browser by selecting **Browse \> \<entity\>**, where **\<entity\>** is **Alerts**, **Dashboards**, **Events**, or **Sources**.
 1. Choose which entities to tag:
     - Check the checkboxes next to the entities and click the **+ Tag** button.